 Child abuse is a major problem in South Africa.
 Children who are affected by HIV/AIDS and poverty are especially at risk – with rates from 40% to 60% among low-income children.
 Victims of abuse are more likely to drop out of school, engage in risky sexual behaviour and criminal activity, and continue the cycle of abuse with their own children.

 Families with HIV-infected parents, foster parents, and/or parents who are victims of intimate partner violence are particularly high-risk groups for child abuse.
 For these parents and caregivers, the stresses of their health problems, of caring for multiple orphaned children and of their own childhood experiences can make parenting more difficult.
 Parenting interventions have been shown to reduce risks of child maltreatment.
 However, there are currently no evidence-based child abuse prevention programmes in the developing world for children ages 2 to 9.

-The overall goal of the Sinovuyo Kids Project is to provide a low-cost programme to reduce the risk for child maltreatment and improve child behaviour in high-risk South African and Southern African families.
+The overall goal of PLH for Young Children is to provide a low-cost programme to promote children physical and emotional wellbeing and improve child behaviour.
 It aims to help parents and caregivers develop nurturing relationships with their children while coping with stress from HIV/AIDS, poverty, and violence.
-In order to attain this goal, it also has the following specific objectives, to:
+To attain this goal, it also has the following specific objectives, to:

 This study has employed internationally recognized scales and measures.
 The questionnaires can be accessed below:

-- Dr. Catherine Ward, Head of Department for the Department of Psychology at the University of Cape Town.
+Professor Catherine Ward, Professor of Psychology in the Department of Psychology at the University of Cape Town.

 Dr Jamie McLaren Lachman, Research Officer, Department of Social Policy and Intervention, University of Oxford; Research Fellow, MRC/CSO Social and Public Health Sciences Unit, University of Glasgow; Executive Director, Clowns Without Borders South Africa.